 History is a popular subject which covers fascinating topics and develops many transferable skills.
 GCSE History students gain confidence in expressing their ideas and opinions both on paper and verbally.
 They develop analytical skills and advanced written skills, whilst learning to assess historical evidence in a critical fashion.
-In June 2019 (the most recent public examinations) over 50% of More House GCSE History pupils gained level 7- 9 (A or A\), whilst over 90% of 2021 students were awarded level 8 or 9.
-GCSE History pupils have the opportunity to go on a range of relevant and exciting trips both locally and further afield - a trip to Berlin is being planned for 2022.
+GCSE History pupils have the opportunity to go on a range of relevant and exciting trips both locally and further afield.